Skip to content

 #Can someone hack my Snapchat without me knowing?

-Yes, but there are usually signs.
-Random logouts, messages you didn’t send, and changes to your email or phone number are the most common indicators.
-Checking your login history regularly is the most reliable way to catch unauthorized access.
+Yes, but the takeover almost always leaves visible tracks.
+Random logouts, messages you didn’t send, sudden Snap Score jumps, and changes to your email or phone number are the most common indicators that someone else is using your account.
+Reviewing your Login History every couple of weeks is still the most reliable way to catch unauthorized access before the attacker rotates your credentials.

 #Will Snapchat notify me if someone tries to log into my account?